open5e/open5e/source/monsters/miscellaneous-creatures/awakened-shrub.rst

 *Hit*: 1 (1d4 - 1) slashing damage.

-An **awakened shrub** is an ordinary shrub given sentience and mobility by the *awaken* spell or similar magic.
+An **awakened shrub** is an ordinary shrub given sentience and mobility by the :ref:`srd:awaken` spell or similar magic.